 With a grateful heart – I would like to thank you for the incredible support over these years.
-I remember feeling so happy some years ago when it was our 3rd birthday.
-A gorgeous girlfriend of mine turned up to my house unexpectedly with a bottle of bubbles to share.
-‘3’ was the number to get beyond back then for small business.
-It was always said that the highest percentage of businesses failed in their first 3 years.
+I remember feeling so thrilled many years ago when it was our 3rd birthday.
+A gorgeous girlfriend of mine turned up at our house unexpectedly with a bottle of bubbles to share.
+‘3’ was the number to get beyond back then for small businesses.
+It was always said that most businesses failed in their first 3 years.
 Whhhaaaattt!
 We did it.
 We got to 3.
-We quaffed that bottle of bubbles by golly!

-Six amazing years have passed since then.
+Many years have passed since then.
 So very much has happened.
-We have grown immensely but we are still very much the small business we started as and with the same values, hopes and dreams.
+We have grown, but we are still very much the small business we started as and with the same values, hopes and dreams.

 For me, writing allows reflection.
-Writing my second book last year was so special and appreciating the beautiful people who have entered our doors and what ‘Family’ really means moves me greatly.
+Writing my second book ‘Family’ was so special, and appreciating the beautiful people who have entered our doors and what ‘Family’ really means moves me greatly.

 Connection and gathering are what Relish Mama represent.
 Thank you for opening yourselves up, for saying ‘yes’ and for arriving here to us.
 Thank you for rolling up your sleeves and for sharing our table.

-Thanks for the love, the support, the cheers when we have needed it most as a small business and thanks for being a very special part of my Family.
-To Michael, Grace, Ava & Ettie – heavens to Betsy I love you and I am so aware that none of this could have ever happened without your support.
-To my amazing team…. there would not really be this cake today without you.
+Thanks for the love, the support, and the cheers when we have needed it most as a small business and thanks for being a very special part of my Family.
+To Michael, Grace, Ava & Ettie – heavens to Betsy, I love you, and I am so aware that none of this could have ever happened without your support.
+To my team and to our community….. there would not really be this cake today without you.
 Thank you with all of my heart.

 To everyone – please go forth and eat cake.

 2 cups caster sugar